 - WebExtensions can only access web content by injecting separate scripts into web pages and communicating with them using a messaging API (note, though, that this is also true of XUL/XPCOM extensions that expect to work with multiprocess Firefox).

 - the install.rdf contains metadata about the extension such as its name, icons, and so on

 - the chrome.manifest, that tells Firefox where it can find the components of the extension, including XUL overlays for the extension's interface, scripts for its behavior, and files containing localized strings.

 WebExtensions have a single manifest file called manifest.json, that has a similar purpose.
-You use it to specify the add-on's name, description, icons, and so on, as well as to specify any buttons it adds to Firefox and to list scripts it needs to run.
-To get an overview of the components of a WebExtension, and how they are specified in manifest.json, see "Anatomy of a WebExtension".
+You use it to specify the extension's name, description, icons, and so on, as well as to specify any buttons it adds to Firefox and to list scripts it needs to run.
+To get an overview of the components of an extension developed using WebExtension APIs, and how they are specified in manifest.json, see "Anatomy of an extension".